matthewjohnson42/memex-ui/README.md

 The purpose of the application is to store notes with tags so that those notes may be later referenced across months and years.

 The application is not currently in use.
-I have shifted use to Evernote.
+I have shifted to use of a purchased product.

 The application interacts with [memex-service](https://github.com/matthewjohnson42/memex-service) as its backend.